Princeton Exhibit Examines Contested Legacy of Woodrow Wilson

 In the Nation's Service?
 Woodrow Wilson Revisited

-Opening April 4, the show, “In the Nation’s Service?
+The show, “In the Nation’s Service?
 Woodrow Wilson Revisited,” documents not only the positive but also the negative aspects of Wilson’s tenure as 13th president of Princeton University and 28th president of the United States.

 Among historians, Wilson is consistently ranked as one of the country’s great presidents, noted for his successful domestic legislative agenda in his first term and international achievements in his second.
 At Princeton, many entities bear Wilson’s name, honoring his important contributions to both the institution and the nation.

 Yet, Wilson was also a highly divisive figure in his time, alienating many and denying others the fullness of their humanity on racial grounds.
-Under his watch, Princeton University remained a bastion of white Anglo-Saxon Protestantism, and, as U.S. president, the federal civil service was segregated, closing one of the few paths to African American advancement.
+Under his watch, Princeton University remained a bastion of white Anglo-Saxon Protestantism, and, under his term as U.S. president, the federal civil service was segregated, closing one of the few paths to African American advancement.

 The exhibition on Woodrow Wilson draws on modern scholarship, newly digitized resources and Princeton’s special collections to paint a more complete picture of Wilson than is often presented, highlighting the ways in which he failed a great number of Americans.
 Through correspondence, writings, photographs, newspapers and other documents that place Wilson in historical context, visitors will gain a fuller understanding of his complexities and why he continues to evoke both admiration and opprobrium nearly a century after his death.